Amos47/2400/Chapter4/Ch04_Basics.md

 ![The alignment trap](https://raw.githubusercontent.com/robertriordan/2400/master/Images/align_trap.png)

 There is a wealth of information in Figure MWSF.
 Examining first the two axes, we see *alignment* on the vertical, and *effectiveness* on the horizontal.
 The farther we move away from the bottom, left in either direction (either up or across), the more aligned and effective, respectively, a firm becomes.
+What we are modelling here is the extent of alignment between firm strategic goals and the goals of ICT funtion within that firm on the vertical axis, and the self-reported effectiveness

 My notion of circularity.
 There's no other *service function* that also can generate revenue AND implement strategy.
 IT alignment infographic.